thegetty/inventories-and-surveys/content/part-2/chapter-10.md

 Resource evaluation is a primary responsibility of heritage professionals who have completed the field surveys.
 In fact, in some cases guidelines require assessments be performed by “persons qualified by education, training, and experienced in applying the relevant criteria in the geographical area under consideration” ([[National Park Service 1983\|44724]]).
 Field professionals will have extensive experience applying assessment criteria and other guidelines for evaluation.
 They will also have a broad understanding of the type, quality, and distribution of resources in the entire survey area and the contexts and themes they represent.
 Surveyors will have an informed perspective on relative significance based on comparative analysis and considerations such as how common, rare, or unique typologies may be; integrity and authenticity; and other factors.

 Collaborating and consulting with the public throughout the survey process helps ensure that properties that are documented and evaluated represent the values and interests of the entire community.
-(Various opportunities to involve the public are discussed in chapter 8, in the section **Public Outreach and Engagement**.)
+(Various opportunities to involve the public are discussed in chapter 8, in the section [Public Outreach and Engagement](/part-2/chapter-8/#public-outreach-and-engagement).)
 Input is particularly valuable for resources that have social, ethnic, and cultural meaning that may not be readily apparent from field observations.
 Community members can bring to light stories about places, people, events, and practices that are not yet well known or documented, provide important research, and identify additional contacts and sources of information.

 ### Role of Peer Review